emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 **Critical Failure**: The target is unaffected.

 This Spell dispels any darkness in its area that was created by a Spell.

+At 7th level and 15th level, the damage increases by 2d8 on a Failure, 3d8 on a Success, and 6d8 on a Critical Success.

 You can use this Flourish once per day.